How to Become a Graphic Designer

 - Delivering the final product on time, in line with the clients requirements and within the agreed budget

-Current industry rates suggest that starting salaries for graphic designers can range from £14,000 to £17,000 p/a.
-An experienced designer can anticipate earnings of anywhere between £18,000 to £30,000 p/a, with senior designers commanding annual salaries between £32,000 and £50,000 p/a.
+Current industry rates suggest that starting salaries for graphic designers can range from £15,000 to £19,000 p/a.
+An experienced designer can anticipate earnings of anywhere between £25,000 to £35,000 p/a, with senior designers commanding annual salaries between £35,000 and £55,000 p/a.
+Creative directors can earn up to £60,000+ p/a.
 These figures are intended as a guideline only and you should always check the trade press for up-to-date information.